 Public areas include a lounge with a full-service bar and facilities for film, slide shows, and presentations; a dining room; a library; an observation deck; a partially covered sun deck with chairs and tables; a gift shop; and a spa.
 All meals are served in a single seating with unassigned tables for an informal atmosphere and easy mingling.

-The ships are equipped with Zodiacs and kayaks, snorkeling gear, exercise equipment, and a wide range of cameras to record the surrounding wildlife.
-A full-time doctor, a photo instructor, a video chronicler, and a wellness specialist accompany every voyage; and Internet access and laundry service are available on board.
+The ships are equipped with expedition landing crafts and kayaks, snorkeling gear, exercise equipment, and a wide range of cameras to record the surrounding wildlife.
+A full-time doctor, a photo instructor, a video chronicler, and a wellness specialist accompany every voyage; and Internet access is available on board.

 All cabins have a window with an outside view, private facilities, and climate controls.